Editors Reads

 The Search for Intelligence

 The final chapters, on the search for extraterrestrial intelligence, reflect Sagan’s own research and his profound hope that we are not alone.
 He argues that the universe, given its scale, almost certainly contains other intelligent life — and that making contact with it would be one of the most significant events in human history.
+He walks readers through the Drake equation, the radio searches, and the golden records he helped send aboard the Voyager probes, framing the search not as idle speculation but as one of the noblest expressions of human curiosity.
 This hope is inseparable from his concern about Earth: the pale blue dot is precious partly because of its fragility.

 Our rating: 4.7/5 — The greatest work of science communication ever produced, a book that changes how you see the universe and your place in it.